3box/ceramic-stats/README.md

 #### Run Promtail

+> Note: If you are not using mac os you should update the client url in `promtail-config.yaml` from docker.for.mac or you must connect your Docker containers to the same network.

 The command below attaches volumes to pull the config file and logs.
 It assumes your Ceramic logs are stored at `usr/local/var/log/ceramic/`.

 `docker run -v $(pwd):/mnt/config -v /usr/local/var/log:/var/log grafana/promtail:1.6.0 -config.file=/mnt/config/promtail-config.yaml -log.level debug`